 There is a network of co-ordinated research activity within the Faculty and the University to help support and develop the programme.
 This includes a number of Research Institutes such as the Institute of Health and Community which includes the Biomedical Research Group which will help to develop collaboration and integration across disciplines and faculties and help support and inform the programme.
-See the whole range of Plymouth University research institutes for further information.
+See the whole range of University of Plymouth research institutes for further information.

 Each of the centres work with groups in higher education, industry and the public sector, based in the UK, Europe and USA, on internationally recognised projects funded by competitive funding bodies, for the improvement of health today and in the future.
 In addition, health services research at the Faculty of Medicine and Dentistry consists of investigation of the ways in which health services are organised, delivered and experienced and how they could be made more effective.
 This work is carried out in a range of settings in primary and secondary sectors and is underpinned by methodological research and development and a strong research infrastructure.
 Researchers within this discipline have particular skills in evidence synthesis, clinical research, trials and evaluation and service evaluation.